- From Vienna to Prague, hike through enchanting castle-filled countryside

 Van transfers: 1.5 hours; Hiking: 8 miles; Terrain: dirt trails and country roads, flat to gently rolling hills.

-Day 8 - Tour Český Krumlov's magnificent Baroque theatre.
+Day 7 - Tour Český Krumlov's castle and magnificent Baroque theatre.

 Day 9 - Depart Prague or stay to explore one of Europe's best preserved cities!